Getting an ADHD Diagnosis in the UK

 Private 👩⚕️

-If you want to get diagnosed privately, then you can seek a private practice that can diagnose you.
 Private diagnoses are often opted by individuals who don’t want to wait that long to get a diagnosis or who cannot get a diagnosis through the NHS route because their GP refuses to refer them to get a diagnosis.

 If you want to learn more about what to expect during an ADHD assessment, or if you are wondering whether to seek a diagnosis, have a look at Noetic’s Guide to Adult ADHD Assessment or talk to one of Noetic’s experts.